AlanQuille/pands-problems/README.md

 -------
 This script sets the variable **any\_pos\_int** using the user's input.
 The input is first convert to an integer using the **int** function.

-The script runs an if statement whcih runs as follows:
+The script runs an if statement which runs as follows:

  If **any\_pos\_int** is not an integer, the user is informed using the **print** function which prints a warning to the screen.
 If **any\_pos_int** is an integer then **any\_pos\_int** is printed to the screen with a blank space afterwards and a while loop is run.